-This Easy Apple Compote is a wonderful recipe to have on hand when apples are in season.
+This Easy Apple Compote is a wonderful recipe to have bubbling away on the stove when apples are in season.
 Simple, fresh and wholesome, this compote is a lot like a really good chunky apple sauce flavored with cinnamon and vanilla or apple pie filling.
 And it has so many versatile uses!

-Spoon this apple cinnamon compote over pancakes, waffles or oatmeal for breakfast, serve it alongside savory pork chops for dinner or simply pour a little cream over the top or pour over ice cream and enjoy it on its own for dessert.
-The options are endless, and it's easy to serve to nearly everyone because it is both gluten free and vegan.
+Spoon this apple cinnamon compote over pancakes, waffles or oatmeal for breakfast, serve it alongside savory pork chops for dinner or simply pour a little cream over the top or spoon over ice cream and enjoy it on its own for dessert.
+It’s naturally gluten-free and vegan, making it a delicious treat that just about everyone can enjoy.

 Ingredients

-- Apples are the star of the show here.
-I am using Granny Smith apples because I like their sweet-tart flavor and the fact that they hold their shape well when cooked.
-But really any apple you have on hand will do quite nicely in this recipe.
+- Apples - I am using Granny Smith apples because I like their sweet-tart flavor and the fact that they hold their shape well when cooked.
+But really any apple you have on hand will do.

-- Cinnamon, brown sugar and half of a vanilla bean bring sweetness and flavor to the recipe.
-If you don't have a vanilla bean on hand, simply use 1 teaspoon of vanilla extract instead.
+- Vanilla bean - If you don't have a vanilla bean on hand, use 1 teaspoon of vanilla extract instead.

-- Peel, core and chop the apples into ½ inch size pieces.
+- Step 1: Peel, core and chop the apples into ½ inch size pieces.

-- Combine all of the ingredients (except the lemon juice) in a large saucepan and cook over medium heat until the sugar melts and the mixture begins to bubble.
+- Step 2: Combine all of the ingredients (except the lemon juice) in a large saucepan and cook over medium heat until the sugar melts and the mixture begins to bubble.

 Expert Tips